 She’d just considered the different forms she could take and was looking for opportunities to reveal her tormentor with an area-of-effect skill.
 With no target, she realized there was nothing she could do.

 With that thought a form appeared, powerful, magnificent, beautiful, yet beautifully disfigured.
 A target at last!
 She didn’t hesitate; she unleashed all the woe at her command in an instant and moved immediately to follow it with a direct physical attack, but was stopped in her tracks by what her foe did next.
-He caught the Necrotic energy of the first massive attack in his hand, held it up to inspect it, and described each of the pains she’d intended for him to suffer.
+He caught the Necrotic energy of the first, normally devastating attack in his hand, held it up to inspect it, and described each of the pains she’d intended for him to suffer.
 As he described it, she felt it.

 “Your powers cannot avail you!
 Who do you think gave you your powers, every one of them?”